mapsam/mapsam.github.io/_posts/2024-09-04-node-sqlite-native.md

 title: "Native SQLite in Node.js v22.5.0"
 ---

 Node.js v22.5.0 introduces an experimental [native `sqlite` module](https://nodejs.org/api/sqlite.html) as part of the core language.
-Until now, sqlite access in Javascript has largely been by way of the [node-sqlite3 module](https://github.com/TryGhost/node-sqlite3) (originally created and maintained by Mapbox, now by TryGhost).
-This popular addon module relies on prebuilt native C++ binaries to ship alongside the NPM package, which can introduce some issues across different architectures and Node versions.
-A native interface for SQLite could impact the future of the module.
+Until now, sqlite access in Javascript has largely been by way of the [node-sqlite3](https://github.com/TryGhost/node-sqlite3) (originally created and maintained by Mapbox, now by TryGhost) and [better-sqlite3](https://github.com/WiseLibs/better-sqlite3).
+These libraries both rely on prebuilt native C++ binaries to ship alongside the NPM package, which can introduce some issues across different architectures and Node versions.

+A native interface for SQLite could impact the future of these modules.
+From what I've gathered across [various](https://github.com/WiseLibs/better-sqlite3/issues/1234) [threads](https://github.com/nodejs/node/issues/53264), the Node.js interface will remain simple and straightforward, whereas the custom modules will expose more options for developers as needed.
+In particular you can build against custom versions of SQLite if necessary, unlike Node.js which ships with a static version.

 ## Interface

-The new native module requires running with `--experimental-sqlite` from the CLI, as it is under active development.
+The new native module requires running with `--experimental-sqlite` from the CLI, as it is under active development and subject to breaking changes.

 ```
 node --experimental-sqlite script.js